ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server.md

 # Create your Secure Build Server

 Complete the steps detailed in this topic to create the Secure Build virtual server.
+This method uses atomic commands to create the virtual server and requires you to enter several configuration information using multiple commands.
+All of this is automated and creating the virtual server is simplified when you use the `hpvs dpeloy` command, which is explained in the next topic.

 ## Creating the certificate and key to securely communicate with secure build server